European Space Agency: International Space Station (ISS)

 With regard to the International Space Station (ISS), the ESA is not represented by all of its member states: 11 of the 22 ESA member states currently participate in the project: Belgium, Denmark, France, Germany, Italy, Netherlands, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
 Austria, Finland and Ireland chose not to participate, because of lack of interest or concerns about the expense of the project.
 Portugal, Luxembourg, Greece, the Czech Republic, Romania, Poland, Estonia, and Hungary joined ESA after the agreement had been signed.

 ESA takes part in the construction and operation of the ISS, with contributions such as Columbus, a science laboratory module that was brought into orbit by NASA's STS-122 Space Shuttle mission, and the Cupola observatory module that was completed in July 2005 by Alenia Spazio for the ESA.
 The current estimates for the ISS are approaching €100 billion in total (development, construction and 10 years of maintaining the station) of which the ESA has committed to paying €8 billion.
 About 90% of the costs of the ESA's ISS share will be contributed by Germany (41%), France (28%) and Italy (20%).
 German ESA astronaut Thomas Reiter was the first long-term ISS crew member.

 ESA has developed the Automated Transfer Vehicle for ISS resupply.
 Each ATV has a cargo capacity of 7667 kg.
 The first ATV, Jules Verne, was launched on 9 March 2008 and on 3 April 2008 successfully docked with the ISS.
 This manoeuvre, considered a major technical feat, involved using automated systems to allow the ATV to track the ISS, moving at 27,000 km/h, and attach itself with an accuracy of 2 cm.
-Five vehicles were launched before the program ended with the launch of the fifth ATV, Georges Lemaître, in 2014.
+Five vehicles were launched before the programme ended with the launch of the fifth ATV, Georges Lemaître, in 2014.

 European Life and Physical Sciences research on board the International Space Station (ISS) is mainly based on the European Programme for Life and Physical Sciences in Space programme that was initiated in 2001.